 Infant children of believing parents are also proper subjects for baptism based on the promise of God to them (Acts 2:39).
 They are "included in the covenant and belong to the people of God" (HC 74) just like the circumcised boys of Old Testament Israel.
 Regeneration is ordinarily, but not necessarily, tied to the moment of baptism (WCF 28.5, 6).

 Confirmation is "the renewal of the baptismal covenant" (EC 122).
 It is meant for those who have reached "years of discretion" (BCP) but not exclusively for young men and women.
 It is the visible step where a Christian's faith is deemed sufficient for the Lord's Supper.
-Many evangelicals call this a "profession of faith."
-(Baptist churches ordinarily require this discretion before baptism.)
+Many call this a "profession of faith," especially for older recipients.
+This is the ordinary logic in the western church, both Catholic and Protestant.

 Local church membership entails the rights of the Lord's Table and subjection to the Keys of the Kingdom.
 A communicant must "discern the body" (1 Cor.
 11:29) and examine themselves (HC 81; WCF 29.7), requiring a capacity of discretion.
 This spiritual maturity is intrinsically linked to church discipline, which guards the Table from the unrepentant (HC 85; WCF 30.3).